Woodstock and District U3A

 Our U3A was started in 2006 and now has over one hundred members.
 We are all either retired or semi-retired and live in Woodstock or the surrounding villages.
 We come from all walks of life and join together to learn, share our interests and enjoy each other's company.

 Speaker Meetings: are held on the first Tuesday of every month at 2 p.m. in the Woodstock Community Hall.
 Speakers cover a wide range of topics including current affairs, travel, history and hobbies.
 Find out more by coming as a visitor to two meetings ( you pay just £2 for each meeting) or by clicking on the Events link at the top of this page.
-Please note that we do not have an 'office' at the school, please use the Contact link above to get in touch.

 Special Interest Groups: members give their time and skills to encourage others to learn.
 Our current SIGs include books, bridge, living history, literature, painting, playreading, poetry, madrigals, recorders, science, scrabble, walking and ambling.
 Where possible, we meet in each other's homes.
 Find out more by looking on the Groups page.